yongwook0001-hub/c-study-2026/README.md

-# c-study-2026
+# C Study 2026

-C language practice and CS fundamentals
+This repository is for practicing C language fundamentals.
+I focus on pointers, structures, and memory concepts.